danielwilstrop/nextJSBlog/data/blog/ternaries.md

 ## Ternary Operators

-Before this amazing bit of syntax was relases with ES6 checking a simple true or false value, and then acting upon it, may have looked a little soemthiung like this.
+Before this amazing bit of syntax was relases with ES6 checking a simple true or false value, and then acting upon it, may have looked a little somethiung like this.

 ```js
 if (some - condition) {